Blockstream/satellite/doc/api.md

 As illustrated in the diagram below, the process starts with a sender application, which requests the transmission of a particular file or text message.
 This transmission order gets queued up in the API server.
-Once the order is paid with [Bitcoin Lightning](https://github.com/ElementsProject/lightning), the API server sends the message to the Blockstream Satellite Teleport (ground station).
+Once the order is paid over the [Bitcoin Lightning Network](https://github.com/ElementsProject/lightning), the API server sends the message to the Blockstream Satellite Teleport (ground station).
 From there, the message is broadcast globally through the Blockstream Satellite network.

 ![Blockstream Satellite API architecture](../doc/img/api_architecture.png?raw=true "Blockstream Satellite API architecture")